microsoft/FHIRPower/FHIR-Seed-Data/README.md

 ## Architecture
-It a MVC DotNet application that integrates with FHIR APIs.
-The app also provides a simple front-end for initiating and uploading, viewing and cleanup of seed data.
+### It a MVC DotNet application that integrates with FHIR APIs.
+The app also provides a simple front-end for uploading, viewing and cleaning up the seed data.

+## Steps to run the tool
+Markup : 1.
+A numbered list
+              1. A nested numbered list
+              2. Which is numbered
+          2. Which is numbered